 Welcome to the Year 6 Class Page

-In our English lessons this term, we will be exploring the novel “Street Child” by Berlie Doherty.
-The story tells the tale of Jim Jarvis, an orphan living on the streets of Victorian London.
+In our English lessons this term, we will be exploring the novel “War Horse” by Michael Morpurgo.
+The story tells the tale of Joey, a farm horse who ends up fighting for the British Army in WWI.
 We will explore a variety of text types as we progress through the book and the children will have the chance to respond to the novel through the use of journalistic writing, diary entries, biographical writing and writing in narrative style.
-Closer to Christmas, we will be looking at “A Christmas Carol” by Charles Dickens and will focus on non-fiction writing and drama in response to this.
+Closer to Christmas, we will be looking at “Wonder” by R.J.
+Palacio and will focus on non-fiction writing and drama in response to this.

 This term in Maths the children will: